sathish-t/nanopore-mod-course/materials/single-molecule-visualization.md

 You can pass this as an input to a program written in python or R or any other text processing tool.

-## Exercise: Measuring modification levels in our yeast dataset
+## (optional) Exercise: Measuring modification levels in our yeast dataset

 In [this]({{ site.baseurl }}/exercises/compare_modification_levels) exercise,
 we will measure modification levels at initiation sites and termination sites